 Northern dusky salamanders belong to the “lungless” salamander family; they do not have lungs but breathe directly through their skin, which must remain moist to facilitate breathing.
 They breed on land in the spring or fall and have elaborate courtship rituals.
-The female deposits 10 to 30 eggs under logs, moss or rocks along stream edges in areas where the soil is saturated with water, and remains with the eggs to protect them from predation and desiccation until they hatch six to 10 weeks later.
+The female deposits eight to 45 eggs under logs, moss or rocks along stream edges in areas where the soil is saturated with water, and remains with the eggs to protect them from predation and desiccation until they hatch six to 10 weeks later.
 The aquatic larvae, which are about 1.5 centimetres long when they hatch, metamorphose into semi-terrestrial adults after about one year.
-They reach sexual maturity at 3 to 4 years of age when they have reached a snout-to-vent length of about four centimetres, and may live up to 15 years.
+They reach sexual maturity at two to three years of age, and can live at least 10 years.
 Northern dusky salamanders forage primarily at night to avoid desiccation, and eat a variety of aquatic and terrestrial invertebrates.

 Other names: Salamandra fusca, Desmognathus phoca